 Environmental and social monitoring aims at checking the effectiveness and relevance of the implementation of the proposed mitigation measures.
 The PIU Environment Specialist will be responsible for monitoring implementation compliance and preparing of progress reports to be submitted to the Bank as well and not only to NEMA.
 On a day to day basis, the District Environment Officers (DEOs) and the Community Development Officers (CDOs) alongside the Environmental Safeguards Officer in MWE (Department of Water for Production) will be compiling the reports (after verification on ground) and submit to the Bank and NEMA.
-Also monitoring shall also be undertaken by the Supervising Consultant - who will be required to employ an Environmental, Health and Safety Officer (EHS-Officer) to supervise the contractor.
+Monitoring shall also be undertaken by the Supervising Consultant - who will be required to employ an Environmental, Health and Safety Officer (EHS-Officer) to supervise the contractor.
+In addition, the World Bank will provide support for enhanced monitoring of the risk of exclusion or discrimination for individuals or groups who may be vulnerable or marginalized.
+Further details of this support are found in Annex 10.s